tendermint/tendermint/docs/tendermint-core/pex/README.md

 which means we auto-redial them if the connection fails, or if we fail to dial them.
-Some peers can be marked as `private`, which means we will not put them in the address book or gossip them to others.
+Some peers can be marked as `private`, which means we will not put them in the peer store or gossip them to others.

-All peers except private peers and peers coming from them are tracked using the address book.
+All peers except private peers and peers coming from them are tracked using the peer store.

 The rest of our peers are only distinguished by being either inbound (they dialed our public address) or outbound (we dialed them).